-If you were involved in a Georgia trucking collision, you likely sustained very serious or even life-threatening injuries.
-Many victims of big-rig crashes even suffer permanent injuries and losses.
-It is important to speak to an experienced Georgia truck collision attorney as soon as possible to determine if the truck driver and/or truck company are responsible for your injuries and related losses.
+If you were involved in a Georgia trucking accident, you likely sustained very serious or even life-threatening injuries.
+Many victims of commercial truck accidents even suffer permanent injuries and losses.
+It is important to speak to an experienced Georgia truck accident attorney as soon as possible to determine if the truck driver and/or truck company are responsible for your injuries and related losses.

 The United States Department of Transportation, Federal Motor Carrier Safety Administration (FMSCA) released its 2016 Pocket Guide to Large Truck and Bus Statistics in May.
 That report confirms that in Georgia there were 173 fatal collisions involving large commercial vehicles in 2013.
 That number decreased only slightly to 162 fatal crashes in 2014.

 There are many ways that negligent and distracted truck drivers contribute to and cause catastrophic Georgia truck accidents that victimize individuals and their families.
 Common causes of Georgia truck accidents include: